 \subsection{Random overlap with resorting and rebinning (RORR)}

 The random overlap (RO) method is a method of mixing two or more k-tables weighted by their respective VMRs, assuming zero correlation (in wavelength) between lines of different species; in effect, assuming that there is an equal chance that lines overlap or do not overlap \citep{Goody1989, Lacis1991, Fu1992}.
 However, in reality it is likely that there is some correlation, or even high correlation, between the lines of each species at certain wavelengths.
-In the random overlap assumption, we therefore assume that, overall, the opacity mixture is well represented by a random convolution of the CDF of all species.
+In the random overlap assumption, one therefore assumes that, overall, the opacity mixture is well represented by a random convolution of the CDF of all species.

-The RO method is generally far too computationally expensive to use in practice, but retains excellent accuracy compared to lbl calculations \citep[e.g.][]{Amundsen2017}, therefore the random overlap with resorting and rebinning (RORR) method \citep{Lacis1991} has been generally employed in the sub-stellar atmosphere literature.
+A naive implementation of the RO method is generally far too computationally expensive to use in practice, but retains excellent accuracy compared to LBL calculations \citep{Amundsen2017}, therefore the more efficient random overlap with resorting and rebinning (RORR) method \citep{Lacis1991} has been generally employed in the substellar atmosphere literature.
 The RORR method mixes two gases assuming random overlap, then reassembles the cumulative distribution function of the mixed gases to find the mixed k-coefficients.
-These mixed k-coefficients are then mixed the with next gas in the list, and so on, cascading through each gas until the net k-coefficients are found.
-RORR significantly speeds up the computation of random overlapped opacities at the cost of some accuracy \citep{Amundsen2017}.
-Various models have utilised RORR, typically retrieval and non-equilibrium chemical modelling where the VMR of different species is not known in advance of the RT computation \citep[e.g.][]{Irwin2008, Molliere2019, Phillips2020, Mukherjee2024, Line2025}.
+These mixed k-coefficients are then mixed with the next gas in the list, and so on, cascading through each gas until the net k-coefficients are found.
+RORR significantly speeds up the computation of random overlapped opacities compared to a naive RO implementation at the cost of some accuracy \citep{Amundsen2017}.
+Various models have utilised RORR, typically retrieval and non-equilibrium chemical modelling where the VMR of different species is dynamically changing in advance of the RT computation \citep[e.g.][]{Irwin2008, Molliere2019, Phillips2020, Mukherjee2024, Line2025}.